RuliaReader/Rulia/plugins/README.md

 Plugins provide other ways to read comics in Rulia.
 If you are interested in it, please keep reading.

+## Plugin usage

+Only a few plugins are available for this time.
+Feel free to give it a shot.

+ - [Bilibili Manga](https://github.com/RuliaReader/plugin.bilibili-manga): Read manga directly from [Bilibili Manga](https://manga.bilibili.com).
+ - [Komga](https://github.com/RuliaReader/plugin.komga): Read comics from your [Komga](https://komga.org/) server.

+> You are welcomed to add more plugins to this list.

 ## Plugin Development

+### Document

-If you would like to develop a plugin, please read https://github.com/LancerComet/RuliaReader/issues/58.
+If you would like to develop a plugin, please read [this](https://github.com/LancerComet/RuliaReader/wiki/Plugin).

-## Plugin list

-Feel free to install these plugins.

-If you are a developer, you are welcomed to add your plugins to this list.

- - [Bilibili Manga](./bilibili-manga): Read manga directly from [Bilibili Manga](https://manga.bilibili.com).
- - [Komga](./komga): Read comics from your [Komga](https://komga.org/) server.
+### Example

+Check out the example plugin under `example/` directory.